 - A bid/offer/arrangement for a set aside procurement, which includes the Canadian content provision, must be reviewed initially to determine whether the supplier has provided the necessary certificate that it is an Aboriginal business.
 Bids/offers/arrangements meeting this basic certification are then assessed according to the stated Canadian content criteria.

 In support of PSAB, client departments may designate that a proportion of subcontracts on projects be reserved for Aboriginal business, or that suppliers are to be encouraged through the use of incentives - e.g., additional evaluation points to hire Aboriginal businesses as subcontractors.
 The inclusion of Aboriginal businesses as subcontractors must be clearly identified in the solicitation as an evaluation criterion.
-This is not permitted for procurements subject to the international trade agreements, e.g. NAFTA (Article 1006: Prohibition of Offsets) or WTO-AGP (Article XVI ).
+This is permitted for procurement set-asides and offsets under CETA and the WTO-AGP, although it is prohibited under NAFTA (see section 9.40.10).

 Fundamental to all PSAB procurements is the need to adhere to sound contracting principles.
 Contracting officers must always be cognizant of the principles of best value, prudence, probity, and operational requirements, in planning their procurement strategy for PSAB set-aside requirements.